-- Bridges are erected for public viewing and are judged for display.
+- 1. Bridges are erected for public viewing and are judged for display.
 After the start of display judging, bridges must not be altered, modified, or enhanced in any way except for disassembly, erection, and repairs as described in section "11.9 Construction: Repairs." - 2.
 Bridges are disassembled. - 3.
-The head judge clarifies rules and conditions of the competition and answers questions. - 4.
+In a meeting at which all team captains are present, the head judge clarifies rules and conditions of the competition and answers questions. - 4.
 The head judge selects the locations of loads.
-See section "12.5 Load Tests: Vertical Load Test" and the "Locations of Targets and Decking" detail on the "Bridge Loading" diagram.
+See section "12.5 Vertical Load Test" and the "Locations of Targets and Decking" detail on the "Bridge Loading" diagram.
 Selection is done in the presence of the team captains by rolling a die twice.
 Let S1 and S2 be the spots from the two rolls and let L1 and L2 be dimensional locations of decking units in inches.

-L1 = 40 + 7 (S1) and L2 = 115 + 7 (S2)
+L1 = 40 + 6 (S1) and L2 = 110 + 6 (S2)

-The same locations will be used for all bridges.
+The same locations will be used for all bridges in the competition.

 - 5. Bridge members, fasteners, tools, and temporary piers are staged for construction and inspected by the judges.
-See chapter "10 Material and Components" for details. - 6.
+See chapter "10 Material and Components," rules 9.3.2 and 9.3.3, and section "11.4 Start" for details. - 6.
 Timed construction.
 See chapter "11 Construction" for details. - 7.
 Judges inspect assembled bridges.
-See chapter "9 Dimensions and Support" and rules 10.1.2, 10.1.3, 10.2.11, 10.2.12, and 10.2.13 for details. - 8.
+For details, see chapter "9 Dimensions and Support" (including rules 9.3.2 and 9.3.3 as they apply to installation of fasteners) and rules 10.1.2 and 10.1.3. - 8.
 Bridges are weighed (if it is impractical to weigh the entire bridge, its parts may be weighed prior to construction). - 9.
 Load testing.
 See chapter "12 Load Tests" for details. - 10.
-The host ASCE student organization must submit the completed official scoring spread sheet by e-mailing it to the address given on that spread sheet, which is aftbq@uaa.alaska.edu.
+Scores and rankings are determined using the official scoring spreadsheet found at www.nssbc.info and the host ASCE student organization submits the completed official scoring spreadsheet by emailing it to the address given on that spreadsheet, which is aftbq@uaa.alaska.edu. - 11.
+Summary score sheets can be printed from the official scoring spreadsheet and are distributed to all teams or posted on the host's web site.